 About Tamas Miklovicz

-Tamas is a Hungarian Engineering Geologist, with a curious mind and enterprising spirit who is passionate about Technology and Earth Sciences.
-He has studied in Miskolc, Delft, Wroclaw and Freiberg.
-His interests lie in mineral raw materials, geothermal energy, nature photography, sports, and more.
-He is feeling lucky!
+Tamas is a Hungarian Engineering Geologist, with a curious mind and enterprising spirit who is passionate about technology, earth sciences, photography, sports, and more.

 Entries by Tamas Miklovicz

 Constructing Social Futures – Sustainability, Responsibility and Power conference took place between 12-13th of June in Turku, Finland, bringing together the foresight community.
 The theme was the concept of agency in action and research for futures.
 ‘Constructing Futures’ emphasizes opportunities and challenges related to the need for building and critically evaluating capabilities necessary for sustainable […]